octolab/breaker/README.md

 }
 ```

 more consistent and reliable.

-Additionally, I want to implement a Graceful Shutdown
-and Circuit Breaker on the same mechanism.
+Additionally, I want to implement a Graceful Shutdown on the same mechanism.

 ## 🤼‍♂️ How to